oracle/docker-images/OracleWebLogic/samples/12213-patch/README.md

       * `ADMINISTRATION_PORT_ENABLED` (default: `true`)
       * `ADMINISTRATION_PORT`         (default: `9002`)

 **NOTE**: For security, the Administration port 9002 is enabled by default.
-If you would not like to enable the Administration port, set `ADMINISTRTATION_PORT_ENABLED` to false.
+If you would like to disable the Administration port, set `ADMINISTRTATION_PORT_ENABLED` to false.
 If you intend to run these images in production, then you must change the Production Mode to `production`.
 To set the `DOMAIN_NAME`, you must set both `DOMAIN_NAME` and `DOMAIN_HOME`.

         $docker run -d -p 7001:7001 -p 9002:9002  -v `HOST PATH where the domain.properties file is`:/u01/oracle/properties -e ADMINISTRATION_PORT_ENABLED=true -e DOMAIN_HOME=/u01/oracle/user_projects/domains/abc_domain -e DOMAIN_NAME=abc_domain oracle/weblogic:12213-p27117282